darinz/ML/01_linear_models/02_classification_logistic_regression/README.md

 - Knowledge of linear regression concepts
 - Understanding of probability and statistics fundamentals

-This section provides both theoretical foundations and practical implementation skills for one of the most fundamental classification algorithms in machine learning.
+This section provides both theoretical foundations and practical implementation skills for fundamental classification algorithms in machine learning, including the historically significant perceptron algorithm that laid the groundwork for modern neural networks.